 The Kelpies at the Helix

 The Falkirk Wheel is a rotating boat lift that connects two canals that were significant in the industrial development of Scotland: the Forth and Clyde Canal (coming from Glasgow) and the Union Canal (coming from Edinburgh).
-The wheel raises boats up 24 metres into the air – a spectacular experience whether you board one of the tour boats (£13.50) or just stand by the side.
+The wheel raises boats up 24 metres into the air – a spectacular experience whether you board one of the tour boats or just watch it from the sideline.

 How to get to Falkirk